ziyao233/loli-loader/README.md

 # The loli Bootloader

 A bootloader meant to be small and useful for experienced users.

-Just like systemd-boot, most functionaility is implemented through UEFI API, instead of implementing its own in the bootloader.
+Just like systemd-boot, most functionaility is implemented through UEFI API.

-Currently WIP.
-Please wait for future releases, unless you're experienced to UEFI and Linux bootflow.
+***Currently WIP.
+Please wait for future releases, unless you're experienced with UEFI and Linux bootflow.***

 ## Limitation